unicode-org/message-format-wg/exploration/open-close-expressions.md

 As with function options,
 markup options should be defined in a registry so that they can be validated.

+Provide a way to tell open and standalone elements apart.

 ## Constraints

 Due to segmentation,